dejanbatanjac/dejanbatanjac.github.io/_posts/2021-01-29-joint-probability.md

 If we learn the function $f:X→Y$ we actually learn $P(Y \mid X)$, where $Y$ is a target random variable and $X$ is a set of random variables: $X_1, ..., X_n$.

 You may imagine $Y$ is a stock price, and $X$ are different factors we take.
-This way joint probability $Y$ of random variables $X$ is a function.
+This way the joint probability of Y and the random variables $X$ is a function.

 ## If we know the joint probability...